d0ugal/dm/README.rst

 Dougal Matthews (.com)
 ----------------------

-This is the code and content for my website. www.dougalmatthews.com.
+The code and content, hacked together for my website.

+www.dougalmatthews.com